francois-le-ko4la/lovelace-entity-progress-card/README.md

       25% { transform: scale3d(1, 1, 1); }
     }
 ```
+> [!TIP]
-We expose the `ha-icon` and `ha-shape` elements to properly animate the card.
+> We expose the `ha-icon` and `ha-shape` elements to properly animate the card.

 ### vertical-stack-in-card

 We can use `vertical-stack-in-card` to group multiple cards into a cohesive layout.
+This approach is particularly useful when combining custom cards while maintaining a
+consistent design.
+Additionally, we leverage `auto-entities` to dynamically list entities
+based on specific attributes or filters, allowing for flexible and automatic card
-Additionally, we'll leverage `card_mod` to seamlessly remove the borders, creating a cleaner and more unified design.
+generation.
+Finally, `card_mod` is used to remove the borders and shadows, ensuring a
+clean and seamless appearance.

 *Example:*
 ```yaml